CSUN-UCLA Bridges to Regenerative Medicine Program

-- Our inter-institutional training program will provide an opportunity for engaged, interested, and successful trainees, both Graduate and Undergraduate, to gain the necessary skills and qualifications to springboard into careers in stem cell research.
+- Our inter-institutional training program will provide an opportunity for engaged, interested, and successful Undergraduate trainees to gain the necessary skills and qualifications to springboard into careers in stem cell research.
 This program is expected to contribute significantly to the number of students prepared for research careers in stem cell biology and regenerative medicine that span the spectrum, from basic studies to translational approaches.

-- Both Graduate and Undergraduate internships will focus on a hands-on, practical laboratory-intensive training experience.
+- These Undergraduate internships will focus on a hands-on, practical laboratory-intensive training experience.

-- Trainees will participate in a week-long intensive hESC training course in the USC CIRM funded Shared Research Laboratory paid for by the grant.
+- Trainees will participate in a week-long intensive hESC training course at Pathways for Stem Cell Science paid for by the grant.

 - Trainees will then have access to more than 40 stem cell research labs headed by UCLA faculty to complete their internship.